Deadly Defective Vehicle Accidents

 • Using defective products for the repair of a vehicle

-• Damage to the vehicle during service and/or repair
+• Damage to the vehicle during service or repair.

 If your accident happened due to a manufacturing defect, bad design, or faulty product, a car manufacturer or parts manufacturer could potentially be liable for your damages.